chirp (original) (raw)

 - It is also possible to specify the amount of group delay dispersion (in units of seconds squared) required to compress a pulse dispersively.
 More precisely, this may be the second-order dispersion which leads to the smallest pulse duration, or to the highest peak power.

 Such definitions are not related to each other in a simple way.
 For example, an increasing amount of normal chromatic dispersion applied to an initially unchirped (transform-limited) pulse will obviously increase the amount of dispersion required for compression.
-On the other hand, the chirp in terms of the rate of change of the instantaneous frequency will initially increase, but later decrease.
+On the other hand, the chirp in terms of the rate of change in the instantaneous frequency will initially increase, but later decrease.
 The latter results from the fact that the same change in instantaneous frequency will occur within a larger and larger time interval, as the pulse duration increases.

 As a second example, an initially unchirped pulse subject to self-phase modulation via a Kerr nonlinearity will exhibit an increasing optical bandwidth.
-For increasingly strong spectral broadening, the rate of change of the instantaneous frequency increases, whereas the amount of dispersion as required for maximum compression can decrease.
+For increasingly strong spectral broadening, the rate of change in the instantaneous frequency increases, whereas the amount of dispersion as required for maximum compression can decrease.

-Example for the Effects of Pulse Chirps
+Example of the Effects of Pulse Chirps

 In systems for fiber-optic communications, one often uses directly modulated laser diodes in the data transmitters.
 A side effect of the power modulation is that the carrier density in the active region of a laser diode changes, and this leads to temporally varying phase changes, i.e., to a chirp in the laser output.
 Whereas this is not seen when analyzing the optical power vs. time at the laser output, that chirp can have substantial effects when the data signal is transmitted through a long optical fiber.
 Essentially, this is because the chromatic dispersion of the fiber means a frequency-dependent time delay, and this in conjunction with the chirp leads to signal degradation.
 Therefore, larger transmission distances require a low chirp, as can be achieved by using transmitters with continuously operating laser diodes and separate optical intensity modulators.

-Pulse chirps are we neatly exploited in the method of chirped-pulse amplification (CPA).
+Pulse chirps are neatly exploited in the method of chirped-pulse amplification (CPA).
 Here, one uses strong temporal broadening of ultrashort pulses (which is associated with a chirp) before sending them into an amplifier stage, so that the peak power is reduced and nonlinear optical effects are reduced in strength accordingly.
-The chirp can later be redone in a dispersive pulse compressor, approximately restoring the original short pulse duration.
+The chirp can later be removed in a dispersive pulse compressor, approximately restoring the original short pulse duration.

 Chirp in Another Context